Digital Waste Tracking goes live October 2026

 Do I need a battery compliance scheme?

 If your business places more than 1 tonne of portable batteries on the UK market per year, you must register with a Battery Compliance Scheme by 15 October each year.
 For industrial and automotive batteries, producers must take back waste batteries from end users and arrange for treatment and recycling.
-A compliance audit can determine your exact obligations based on the types and volumes of batteries you handle.
+A compliance review and setup can help document which duties are likely to apply based on the types and volumes of batteries you handle.

 How do I dispose of lithium batteries commercially?

-Commercial lithium batteries are classified as hazardous waste and must be collected by an ADR-certified carrier with appropriate dangerous goods documentation.
+Commercial lithium batteries can require hazardous waste controls and dangerous goods transport checks.
 They cannot be placed in general waste.
-Batteries must be transported to a permitted treatment facility, and you must retain consignment notes and recycling certificates as part of your duty of care obligations.
+Batteries should move through an appropriate waste carrier to a permitted treatment facility, and you should retain consignment notes, transfer records and recycling evidence as part of your duty of care file.
 Digital Waste Tracking will require digital records of these movements from October 2026.

 What is Digital Waste Tracking?